-Joint changes associated with osteoarthritis (the most common type of arthritis), rheumatoid arthritis, or gout can lead to painful joint malformations, chronic dislocations, swelling, stiffness, and rigid joints.
+Joint changes related to arthritis can lead to painful or deformed joints, chronic dislocations, swelling, stiffness, and rigid joints.
 In gout, usually one joint—the big toe—becomes swollen and intensely painful.

-Heel spurs: You may not know you have heel spurs, but they often cause pain on the bottom of your foot with walking and are commonly associated with plantar fasciitis.
+Heel spurs often cause pain on the bottom of your foot with walking and often are found with plantar fasciitis.

 Tarsal Tunnel Syndrome

-The inflamed nerve causes burning or tingling sensations and cramping in the front of the foot.
+In this condition, thickened tissue wraps around the nerves that lead to the toes.
+The result is nerve pain.
+Burning or tingling sensations and cramping can happen in the front of the foot.

 Skin Growths and Cancers